 Under N.C.
 Gen. Stat. § 1-52, personal injury lawsuits involving vehicle accidents must be filed within three years of the accident with the Rutherford County courts.
 The courts could bar your case if this deadline expires.
 In turn, the insurers will have no reason to negotiate any settlement with you without this right.

 You should consider retaining a truck accident lawyer to ensure you comply with this and other procedural requirements.
-Plus, they can start collecting evidence before it can be lost.
+Plus, they can start collecting evidence.

 To understand these laws and other aspects of your Spindale truck accident, call Farmer & Morris Law, PLLC, today for a free consultation.